Capone Fakes, Mistakes and Imposters

 If you never knew about Capone’s time at bat, it’s probably because it never happened.
 To caution mob aficionados about how easy it is to fake images of Capone, I created this image myself by combining an iconic shot of Babe Ruth with a profile (lower right) of Capone, photographed while he was watching a ball game.

 It’s important to remember that many of the pasted-up images I’ve collected were created either before Photoshop was invented or before practitioners could master it.
 Far more convincing frauds are now possible.
 I am no expert, and my forgery — the work of about half an hour — is by no means perfect.
-But I hope it may make people think twice before they accept a faked image of Al Capone as the real thing.
+But I hope it may make people think twice before they mistake a fake image of Al Capone for the real thing.

 Text copyright © 2017 by Andrew Ward.